anki-code/xontrib-prompt-starship/README.md

 ## Known issues

-In case of using the right and bottom prompt parts with more than one line the result could has issues.
+* [Prompt toolkit issue](https://github.com/prompt-toolkit/python-prompt-toolkit/issues/1241): the right prompt at the bottom.
+* The using of bottom prompt is not properly tested and adopted to cute appearance.

 ## Credits
 * This package is the part of [ergopack](https://github.com/anki-code/xontrib-ergopack) - the pack of ergonomic xontribs.